About FJP / Summer Fellows Program

 FJP Summer Fellows will participate in a variety of activities during their placements, such as assisting with intake and trial preparation, sitting in on witness interviews, assisting with discovery and filings, conducting legal research and writing, and conferencing with supervisors on cases, depending on the needs of the office.
 Eligible students in certain offices may argue motions in court and handle evidentiary hearings.

-Summer Fellows will regularly engage with one another and with elected leaders in the FJP network to discuss critical issues relevant to transforming the criminal legal system, and will also undertake a policy reform project during the summer (which they may continue into the fall term, possibly for credit on an independent-study basis and with FJP’s guidance).
+Summer Fellows will regularly engage with one another and with elected leaders to discuss critical issues relevant to transforming the criminal legal system and will also undertake a policy reform project during the summer.

 District Attorney / Public Defender Summer Split

-FJP is pleased to offer interested students the opportunity to pursue a split summer, in which they may spend half the summer in a prosecutor’s office through FJP and the other half at a public defender (PD) or advocacy organization placement on their own initiative.
-Through this format, students may gain invaluable experience working with advocates on both sides of the system and identifying areas where these offices can come together to better serve those who come into contact with the criminal legal system.
-Interested students should note that not every DA’s office that FJP works with is open to a split summer.
+FJP is pleased to offer interested students the opportunity to pursue a split summer, in which they may spend half the summer in a prosecutor’s office through FJP and the other half at a public defender’s (PD) office, advocacy organization, or other similar placement on their own initiative.
+Through this format, students may gain invaluable experience working with other stakeholders in the criminal legal system.
+Interested students should note that not every DA’s office will be open to a split summer.
 Additionally, FJP does not typically assist in placing students in the PD offices or advocacy organizations, so students interested in either of these options are encouraged to apply to PD offices and/or advocacy organizations in parallel with the FJP process.
+Students must commit a minimum of ten weeks in order to split their summer.

 Participating Offices